-Rarebits raises $6 million for site where you can buy and sell CryptoKitties
+Rare Bits raises $6 million for site where you can buy and sell CryptoKitties

-Rarebits has raised $6 million in venture funding for its blockchain-based store where you can buy and sell digital assets such as CryptoKitties.
+Rare Bits has raised $6 million in venture funding for its blockchain-based store where you can buy and sell digital assets such as CryptoKitties.

 CryptoKitties are blockchain-based digital kittens that can be bought and sold for as much as $200,000.
 That seems kind of nutty, then you probably think the same about a startup that lets you buy and sell CryptoKitties.
-But the investors who are funding Rarebits clearly don’t think it’s nuts.
+But the investors who are funding Rare Bits clearly don’t think it’s nuts.

-The lead investor is Spark Capital, a well-known game startup investor, and its managing director Nabeel Hyatt (who spoke at our GamesBeat Summit conference), is joining Rarebits’ board.
+The lead investor is Spark Capital, a well-known game startup investor, and its managing director Nabeel Hyatt (who spoke at our GamesBeat Summit conference), is joining Rare Bits’ board.
 Other investors include First Round Capital, Craft Ventures, SVAngel, Neil Mehta, Justin Kan (founder of Twitch), Emmett Shear (CEO of Twitch),

 Aditya Agarwal, Ruchi Sangvhi, and Avichal Garg.

-“We have a really great set of investors,” said Amit Mahajan, cofounder and chief technology officer at Rarebits, in an interview with GamesBeat.
+“We have a really great set of investors,” said Amitt Mahajan, cofounder and chief technology officer at Rarebits, in an interview with GamesBeat.
 “As for crazy, isn’t that how all great businesses start?
 You have an opportunity and you have a crazy idea.”

 The CryptoKitties, he said, seem like tradeable toys.